- Voiced by Stefan Ashton Frank (Ant-One), Anthony Hull (the others)Debut: Season 3, "The Recipe"

 - Split Personality: Gumball initially seems to be acting obnoxious when he finds his real name, but Zach becomes a separate entity before he even notices.

-- Split-Personality Takeover: He attempts to do this by altering Gumball's memories until he's erased.
+- Split-Personality Takeover: He attempts to fully replace Gumball's original personality by altering their memories until he's erased.

 - Super-Powered Evil Side: Played with.
 There isn't as much focus on Zach being evil as being a huge jerk, though he really is evil, as he planned to erase Gumball's original personality so he didn't have to share.
 He's also not really that much better at most things than Gumball, he's just extremely confident and obnoxious.
 But when mentally confronting his other, less-confident side, said confidence provides a tremendous advantage.
 But it's also his biggest weakness, as Gumball is mentally resilient enough to take losing all the time, but the one time Zach is forced to face defeat it literally destroys him.